zucek20/apu_apustaja/README.md

 It also contains interactive <b>meme gallery</b> and newsletter mockup.

+## Architecture
+The project contains simple HTML code for building the page.
+It has modular SCSS code compiled to CSS that allows to make separate modules for each section of the page.
+It provided clean code.

 ## TechStack

-1. HTML
+* HTML
-2. SCSS
+* SCSS
-3. JavaScript
+* JavaScript

 <hr/>

-Whole design of project is made by me in [Figma](https://www.figma.com/).
+Whole design of project is made by me in [Figma](https://www.figma.com/) and Affinity suite.

 🐸